RoxaAI/ROXA/README.md

 <div align="center">

-# Suna - Open Source Generalist AI Agent
+# ROXA — Your Autonomous AI Agent

 (that acts on your behalf)